hyung-hwan/hawk/hawk/README.md

 - string
 - byte string
 - array
+- function
+- regular expression

+To know the current type of a value, call typename().

+	function f() { return 10; }
+	BEGIN {
+		a="hello";
+		b=12345;
+		print typename(a), typename(b), typename(c), typename(f), typename(1.23), typename(B"world");
+	}

+A regular expression literal is special in that it never appears as an indendent value and still entails a match operation against $0 without an match operator.

+	BEGIN { $0="ab"; print /ab/, typename(/ab/); }

+For this reason, there is no way to get the type name of a regular expressin literal.

 ### Pragmas

-A program item of the file scope can be placed in any source files.
+A pragma item of the file scope can be placed in any source files.
 A pragma item of the global scope can appear only once thoughout the all source files.

 |               | Scope  | Values        | Description                                            |